Praga3004/fishbook/README.md

 # fishbook
-Android app for wholesale and retailer sailer
+Android app for wholesale and retaile sailer